vladimirschneider/To-Do-List/README.md

 ## Solution

-Go to common solution.
+Let’s move on to the common solution.

 So I need create class exemplar and get tasks list.
-Create, update and delete tasks do with this class exemplar.
+Creating, updating and deleting tasks we will do with this class exemplar.

 ```javascript
 import LocalStorage from './LocalStorage.js';